kubeckaj/JKCS2.1/README.md

     # adjust the rest of file ~/.JKCSusersetup.txt:
     # QUEING, QUANTUM CHEMISTRY PROGRAMS etc.

-  and the rest you have to consult with manual
+  and the rest, you have to consult with manual